 - Based on feedback from the Council of Deans and the Campus Budget Advisory Task Force, the Office of the Provost has committed to leading a comprehensive reform of the current budgeting process.

 - Currently the expectation is that developing and implementing a new campus-wide budgeting process will take 24-36 months.

 - Actions underway at the present time include:

 - Budget planning to respond to the lack of current year (FY16 and FY17) funding from the state

 - Launching for a campus-wide budgeting reform initiative aimed at positioning the campus to operate with reduced reliance on state funding going forward.
 Learn more about the Campus Budgeting Reform Steering Committee.

-- Interim Provost Feser made a series of public presentations regarding the budget:
+- In Spring 2016, Interim Provost Feser made a series of public presentations regarding the budget.
+View the Presentation Slides.

-- A new comprehensive campus budget reform web site is under construction and will provide a central source of information about actions, plans, and decisions we make about budgetary issues.
+- A comprehensive campus budget reform web site is under construction and will provide a central source of information about actions, plans, and decisions we make about budgetary issues.

 Information about the current budget

 - The State of Illinois has not yet passed a budget for the fiscal year (FY16) that began on July 1, 2015, or the current fiscal year (FY17) that began on July 1, 2016.